Virasoro Generators in the Fibonacci Model Tensor Network -- Tackling Finite Size Effects: Ising model

 Using the tensor network representation built from equations~\eqref{eq:ising-tensor-from-sc} and \eqref{eq:ising-tensor}, the partition function of 2D critical Ising model can now be written as

 where $M$ is the transfer matrix: \DiagramI{

 }

 The Ising CFT spectrum can then be obtained by diagonalizing $T\cdot M$, where $T$ is the translation operator~\eqref{eq:translation-operator}.
-The spectrum data are listed in \autoref{tab:ising-spectrum}, where ``$\infty$'' column is extrapolated from the raw data, with the power-law formula $\Delta=An^{-k}+B$.
+The spectrum data are listed in \autoref{tab:ising-spectrum}, where ``$\infty$'' column is extrapolated from the raw data with $\Delta=A+B/n$.
 We can visualize them in \autoref{fig:ising-spectrum}.